Cinnamomum osmophloeum: Ethnobotany application

-It is also the main ingredient of Wu jia pi wine, and it can also be used to make cinnamon tea.
+It is also the main ingredient of Wu Jia Pi liquor (五加皮酒), and it can also be used to make cinnamon tea.

-One of the aborigines of Taiwan, the Tsou called the soil Cinnamomum osmophloeum as Nigi.
+The Tsou Aboriginal group of Taiwan call their native Cinnamomum osmophloeum nigi.

 Modern application

 Cinnamomum osmophloeum is recognized as a good substitute for cinnamon, and the main components of its essential oil are cinnamaldehyde and coumarin.

 Compared with cinnamon, C. osmophloeum is even better.
 In addition to extracting essential oils from the bark, the branches and leaves of C. osmophloeum can also extract essential oils.

-And the yield of essential oils extracted from branches and leaves is 5 times higher than that of bark, so there is no need to peel off the bark and felling trees.
+The yield of essential oils extracted from the tree's branches and leaves is five times higher than that of its bark, so there is no need to peel off the bark or fell trees.
 As long as the leaves of C. osmophloeum are collected, the essential oil can be refined, and it can be harvested year after year.
-Potential to become an excellent non-wood forest product.
+This species has the potential to become an excellent non-wood forest product.